-In these four lectures we consider the properties of biological membranes.
-We begin with a review of the basic differential geometry of surfaces and some variational aspects in order to understand the pedagogical example of minimal surfaces.
+Biological membranes are central to many aspects of life, from their role in enclosing cellular contents to supporting proteins with which cells interact with their surroundings.
+In these four lectures we consider the physical properties of membranes, beginning with a review of the basic differential geometry of surfaces and some variational aspects of their energetics, using the the pedagogical example of minimal surfaces.
 Examples of fluctuations of closed objects are studied to understand how global constraints such as fixed enclosed volume affect the spectra.
-Applications to lipid vesicles are given, along with the physics of intermembrane repulsion due to constrained fluctuations.
-In the later parts of the chapter we consider the mathematical description of the equilibrium shapes of vesicles and several examples of shape transformations.
+Analysis of the fluctuations of an elastic sheet leads to a derivation of the celebrated "Helfrich repulsion" between nearby lipid membranes, and the classical "flicker phenomenon" of red blood cells provides an example to discuss coupling between those fluctuations and the surrounding fluid.
+Finally, we consider the mathematical description of the equilibrium shapes of vesicles in two dimensions and the shapes of membrane tethers.